TonyDeAlmeida/Start-here-java/README.md

 }
 ```

-<p>You need the reference to your mqqClient previously created to subscribe to the right Topic</p>
+<p>You need the reference to your mqttClient previously created to subscribe to the right Topic</p>
 <p>Then fill the different methods you implement</p>

 ```ruby